PV Measurements, Inc. Technical Support PVM-Support@groups.ioWelcome to PVM Support!

 Look some more.
 Ask around.
 If you still can't find it, PVM can supply a replacement copy, but you'll have to pay for it.
 It's a big hassle for us to arrange for an old manual to be printed.

 2. Why won't you just send me a manual in electronic format?

 PVM puts a lot of helpful information in its manuals.
-Thus, our competitors find them very helpful.
+Thus, our competitors find them very interesting.
 In today's dominant economic system, companies that make it easy for their competitors to copy their products don't last very long.
 Electronic format manuals are too easy to share.